golemfactory/yagna/README.md

 Important milestones for Golem development were [Beta I](https://github.com/golemfactory/yagna/releases/tag/v0.6.1) and most recent [Beta II](https://github.com/golemfactory/yagna/releases/tag/v0.7.0).
 With those releases we have delivered:
 * MVP (minimum viable product), though not feature rich yet, it is usable for early adopters
 * Clean and easy experience for new and existing users.
-* Support for GLM payments (both L1 & L2 on Ethreum Mainnet)
+* Support for GLM payments (both L1 & L2 on Ethereum Mainnet)
 * **Production-ready** and **easy to maintain** code base.
-* **Modular architecture** with all the building blocks beeing replaceable.
+* **Modular architecture** with all the building blocks being replaceable.
 * Small binaries (under 30Mb).
 * [Documentation and SDK](https://handbook.golem.network/) for Golem app developers.